 Body mass index (BMI), which is often used as a surrogate measure of adiposity, was positively correlated with TBBMC as well as with BMD at all measured sites except for the radius, but it does not distinguish between the individual components of weight.
 There was no significant difference in BMI between subgroups of MS patients and control healthy subjects.
 However, there was a significant difference in soft tissue composition between MS patients and controls.
-Regarding adipose indices, percentage of total body fat mass (FM %) and percentage of total arm FM (arm FM %) were significantly higher in the patients with MS than in control subjects, whereas percentage of total leg FM (leg FM %) and trunk FM (%) did not differ.
-In contrast, compared with age-matched control subjects, patients with MS as a whole group had significantly reduced muscle mass indices percentage of total arm lean mass (LM%) and total leg lean mass (leg LM %), except for percentage of MS patients according to EDSS score, leg LM% was significantly lower in patients with EDSS \geq 6 than in patients with EDSS < 6 (Tab.
-2).
+Regarding adipose indices, percentage of total body fat mass (FM %) and percentage of total arm FM (arm FM %) were significantly higher in the patients with MS than in control subjects, whereas percentage of total leg FM (leg FM %) and trunk FM (trunk FM %) did not differ.
+In contrast, compared with age-matched control subjects, patients with MS as a whole group had significantly reduced muscle mass indices percentage of total body lean mass(LM%) and total leg lean mass (leg LM %), except for percentage of total arm lean mass (arm LM %) which was significantly higher.
+When comparing subgroups of MS patients according to EDSS score, leg LM %was significantly lower in patients with EDSS \geq 6 than in patients with EDSS < 6 (Table 2).